 Emergency Preparedness for Individuals with Vision and/or Hearing Loss

 CLC has worked with the California Alliance to develop and distribute information about Emergency Preparedness with a focus on readiness for people with disabilities.
-Download a version in English, Spanish and Chinese.
-(Link still needed) Our Access and Inclusion Program is a disability-friendly resource within CLC.
+Download now (in the image to the left).
+Our Access and Inclusion Program is a disability-friendly resource within CLC.